psyklopp/ELTE-Cyber-Security/index.md

 ## Home

-This site is still under construction.
-[About this page](./about.html)

 > I will update about any news here - like we have homework for 3 subjects below
 >
 > I am going to post the latest week's updates on the homepage and maybe move the previous ones to a separate page each.
 Will decide.